ayalal/CS-461-Letter-Management-Site/README.md

 * **teacher//testpass123** (user id = 5)
 * **student//somepassword** (user id = 2)

 Make sure to be signed out of the current account before signing in to any other account because that will cause unexpected errors that won't be present with a CAS implementation.
+These premade accounts are already assigned to a professor group and student group respectively which is important because that is how the website determines if you're a student or professor.
+New accounts are not assigned to a group and must be manually done.

 ## Built With